leiyu123/coursera_rest_client/README.rst

 coursera.org Python API client library
 ==================================

-oursera_rest api Python client library.
+Coursera rest api Python client library.

 For more information about the API and the return values, visit the `official documentation`_.